danieldunderfelt/react-response/README.md

         - *responseHandler*
             - Type: function
             - Arguments: `renderProps`, `req`, `res`
     - The Response component creates a route handler for rendering your app.
 The handler will hande the route specified by the `Route` component, or `get` on `/` by default.
-Without specifying a custom render function as a child to `Response`, React Server will simply render your React Router routes.
+Without specifying a custom render function as a child to `Response`, React-response will simply render your React Router routes.
 In this case the props applied to your template is only `component`, which is your app rendered to a string.

 - `Middleware`
     - Props:
         - *use*
             - Type function (Express middleware)
             - Default: dummy middleware
     - Directly applies the specified middleware into Express.
-Using this generic Middleware component you can accomplish many features that React Server does not currently cater to.
+Using this generic Middleware component you can accomplish many features that React-response does not currently cater to.

     By inspecting the source code you might find out that the components can take more props than documented.
 These exist mainly for testing and decoupling purposes.
 Usage of undocumented props is not supported, but I am not your mother.

     # Test and build

-    I have a very simple React project set up in `/test/consumer` that demonstrates how to use React Server. `cd` into there and run `node ./consumerenv.js` to run the test app.
+    I have a very simple React project set up in `/test/consumer` that demonstrates how to use React-response. `cd` into there and run `node ./consumerenv.js` to run the test app.
 Unit tests are located in `/test`and can be run with `gulp test`.
 This project uses Tape and Sinon for testing.

     To build the app simply run `gulp build`.